Code-Institute-Submissions/workout-world/README.md

  menu didn’t fit on the same line and dropped down below the logo instead.

 ### Browsers
-The webpage is tested on Google Chrome, Mozilla Firefox, Microsoft Edge, Safari and Internet explorer.
+The webpage is tested on Google Chrome, Mozilla Firefox, Microsoft Edge and Safari.

+The website don't support Internet Explorer.

 ### Performance with lighthouse
 To test the performance of the project I used Lighthouse.